aric-hamburg/brown-bag-sessions/README.md

 Wir freuen uns darauf, Dich bei zukünftigen Events wieder begrüßen zu dürfen.

 ## Nächster Vortrag
-**03.09.2026** - Petra Vogt (Wirtschaftsinformatikerin - Navorai): KI im Arbeitsschutz: Halluzination trifft Präzision

-Der Einsatz nicht-deterministischer KI scheint in sicherheits- und compliance-kritischen Prozessen zunächst ausgeschlossen.
-Anhand eines Praxisprojekts zur automatisierten Verarbeitung von Sicherheitsdatenblättern zeigt der Vortrag, wie KI durch strukturierte Datenextraktion, präzises Prompting und systematische Validierung dennoch zuverlässig eingesetzt werden kann.
-Die vorgestellten Maßnahmen liefern übertragbare Best Practices für belastbare KI-Workflows in hochpräzisen Unternehmensprozessen.
+**08.09.2026** - Eylem Tas (Research Associate and Doctoral Researcher - Hamburg University of Technology / University of Hamburg): Citation Design for GenAI Use

+This talk shows how citation design can make the use of generative AI in organizational work contexts more transparent, verifiable, and responsible.
+Based on a qualitative study of GenAI use in companies, it presents design mechanisms that strengthen transparency, human oversight, and epistemic responsibility in the use of AI-generated content.

 ## Weitere geplante Vorträge
 ### September 2026
-- **08.09.2026** - Eylem Tas (Research Associate and Doctoral Researcher - Hamburg University of Technology / University of Hamburg): Citation Design for GenAI Use
 - **10.09.2026** - Justus Kilian Wolff (Gründer - bools): Entscheidungsprobleme mathematisch lösen
 - **15.09.2026** - tbd
 - **17.09.2026** - Theodor Schöwitz (Mitgründer und Produktentwicklung - Sozial KI): Souveräne KI für soziale Einrichtungen